-While teaching this chapter, tell the students that Microsoft PowerPoint 2016 is a program that allows creating interesting and exciting presentations.
+While teaching this chapter, recall the students about the basics of Microsoft PowerPoint 2016.

 Introduce slide layout as arrangement of text, image, charts, etc. on a particular slide.

 Share with the students the names of some commonly used slide layout options.